-In Algorithm F, the SDM processes of F7 to F12 are

-performed after the initial values of parameters c and b of F4 to F6 are set.
+In Algorithm F, the SDM processes of F7 to F12 are performed after the initial values of parameters c and b of F4 to F6 are set.

 As shown in Ref.
 [8], learning algorithm F realizes that many rules are needed at or near the places where output changes rapidly in learning data.
-The probability $p_M(\boldsymbol{x})$ is one method to perform it [8].
+The probability $p_M(x)$ is one method to perform it [8].
 See the Ref.
 [8] about the detailed explanation of Algorithms AP and F for the simplified fuzzy modeling.
-Learning Algorithm F is the method based on NG.
-Likewise, Learning Algorithm F is also proposed based on k-means.

 III.
-THE PROPOSED FUZZY MODELING USING NG AND K-MEANS
+THE PROPOSED FUZZY MODELING USING NG